starryalley/CSC_BLE_Bridge/README.md

 I can now sees my speed and cadence coming from ANT+ sensors on Zwift Mac without the need of extra hardware.

+Special thanks to [pinkemma](https://github.com/pinkemma) who implements Heart Rate sensor profile so that this app also reads heart rate from ANT+ sensor and bridges it to bluetooth. (see [PR #5](GH-5) since 10/2020)

 # Tested devices